janwilmake/simplerauth-provider/parallel-oauth-provider/BLOG.md

 - The 'hostname-as-client-id' Principle, removing need for (dynamic) client registration
 - Making it fully MCP compliant.
 The obstacles and how they're overcome
 - First creating a external oauth flow, to later be replaced with one that fully integrates with Parallel's internal API
+- Cross-client permissiveness
+- How to shape the dialog?

+To be continued!